danwing/cidfi/draft-wing-cidfi.md

 This section discusses the issues that benefit from wider discussion.

-## Edge Router Packet Examination
+## Overhead of Packet Examination

-If CID-to-DSCP mapping was signaled by the server, the edge router has to examine each packet for a matching CID for the lifetime of the connection.
-This is more computationally expensive than examining DSCP bits.
+If CID-to-DSCP mapping was signaled by the server as described in
+{{server-to-network}}, the edge router has to examine each packet for a matching CID for the lifetime of the connection.

+It may be helpful to DSCP mark the packet after examination to reduce their burden of examining the packets; however, this requires coordination of DSCP meanings in those downstream networks which would would persist as an operational burden.

-## Mapping CID to DSCP
+## Overhead of Mapping CID to DSCP

 Network Elements have to maintain per-5-tuple mapping of QUIC CID to DSCP, which needs updating whenever sender changes its CID.
 This is